 An effective commissioning process will typically result in increased project soft costs and may require additional scheduling for commissioning activities.
+SS WE EA MR EQ ID Credit 3

 This investment is generally recouped in improved design and construction coordination, reduced change-orders, and reduced operating costs.

 Facilities that do not perform as intended may consume significantly more resources over the useful life of the building.
-Commissioning can minimize the negative impacts buildings have on our environment by helping verify that buildings are designed, constructed and operated as intended and in accordance with the Owner's Project Requirements.
+Commissioning can minimize the negative environmental impacts buildings have on our environment by helping verify that buildings are designed, constructed, and operated as intended and in accordance with the owner's project requirements.